tjof2/pgure-svt/README.md

 ## Usage

+PGURE-SVT can be used either from Python, or as a standalone executable.

 #### Python

 PGURE-SVT comes with a simple Python wrapper that accepts any NumPy array with dimensions `(nx, ny, T)` for denoising.